mikepb/go-swim/docs/data-structures.md

 `Transport` is responsible for sending messages to other nodes and maintaining an inbox of messages received from other nodes.
 This object is meant to separate the transport and control panes (https://github.com/hashicorp/memberlist/issues/21) and to ease the implementation of an in-process network simulator.
 The recognized message structures are described in the next section.
 Unrecognized messages are passed to the delegate, or the program will panic if no delegate is configured.

-The `Marshal()` method is used to limit the size of transmitted packets, especially useful when attaching broadcast messages.
+The `Marshal()` and `MaxPacketSize()` methods are used to limit the size of transmitted packets, especially useful when attaching broadcast messages.
+The purpose of the `MarshalledMessage` structure is to cache marshalling operations on messages used to calculate the message size for limiting the size of transmitted packets.
+It is an optimization; the representation sent to other nodes is identical to the original message.

 ## `Message` for describing network messages